p0pr0ck5/ngx_hello_dolly/README.md

 ## Configuration

 Hello Dolly requires a single location configuration directive, `hello_dolly`, with no additional options.
-Requests that match the given location will receive a single line from Hello Dolly.
+Requests that match the given location will receive a single random line from Hello Dolly.
 Example:

 ```Nginx
 location /hello {